Storm chasing: Geographical, seasonal, and diurnal activity

 Storm chasers are most active in the spring and early summer, particularly May and June, across the Great Plains of the United States (extending into Canada) in an area colloquially known as Tornado Alley, with many hundred individuals active on some days during this period.
 This coincides with the most consistent tornado days in the most desirable topography of the Great Plains.
-Not only are the most intense supercells common here, but due to the moisture profile of the atmosphere the storms tend to be more visible than locations farther east where there are also frequent severe thunderstorms.
+Not only are the most intense supercells common there, but due to the moisture profile of the atmosphere the storms tend to be more visible than locations farther east where there are also frequent severe thunderstorms.
 There is a tendency for chases earlier in the year to be farther south, shifting farther north with the jet stream as the season progresses.
 Storms occurring later in the year tend to be more isolated and slower moving, both of which are also desirable to chasers.

 Chasers may operate whenever significant thunderstorm activity is occurring, whatever the date.
 This most commonly includes more sporadic activity occurring in warmer months of the year bounding the spring maximum, such as the active month of April and to a lesser extent March.
 The focus in the summer months is the Central or Northern Plains states and the Prairie Provinces, the Upper Midwest, or on to just east of the Colorado Front Range.
 An annually inconsistent and substantially smaller peak of severe thunderstorm and tornado activity also arises in the transitional months of autumn, particularly October and November.
 This follows a pattern somewhat the reverse of the spring pattern with the focus beginning in the north then dropping south and with an overall eastward shift.
 In the area with the most consistent significant tornado activity, the Southern Plains, the tornado season is intense but is relatively brief whereas central to northern and eastern areas experience less intense and consistent activity that is diffused over a longer span of the year.